 This Easy Italian Pasta Salad is made with olives, roasted red peppers, grape tomatoes, sweet onions, a red wine vinaigrette made with capers.
 This salad packs a lot of flavor!
 It is like an Anitipasto tray tossed with noodles.
 Hence the name, Antipasto Pasta Salad.

 - Noodles–Be sure to choose a pasta that has twists and curves so that the noodle can hold on to some of the additions to the pasta salad.

 - Cherry/Grape Tomatoes

 - Onions–red or vidalia

 How to Make Pasta Salad

-- Toss the cooked pasta with 1/4 of the red wine vinaigrette.
+- Immediately after draining the pasta, toss the cooked pasta with 1/4 of the red wine vinaigrette.

 - Toss pasta with remaining dressing and additional toppings.

 - Refrigerate for at least 4 hours before serving for the best flavor.